RazviOverflow/razvioverflow.github.io/_microcorruption/hanoi.md

 That's essentially telling us the password is checked by other device we have no access to.

-If you were to execute the program, you will notice there is a message rembembering the password must be between 8 and 16 characters.
+If you were to execute the program, you will notice there is a message remembering the password must be between 8 and 16 characters.

 <p align="center">
 <img src="/images/microcorruption-hanoi0.png">